 Fall Practice Period

-In the fall of 2015 Mountain Rain will hold its 16th practice period.
 The tradition of the intensive practice period dates back to the time of the Buddha when, during the rainy season, the Buddha and his disciples gathered in one place to meditate and study together.
-In Zen monasteries intensive practice periods traditionally last for three months, but ours is shorter, designed to support participants to intensify and strengthen their practice while living in the midst of family and work responsibilities.
+In Zen monasteries intensive practice periods traditionally last for three months.
+At Mountain Rain we hold an eight-weeks practice period each fall, designed to support participants to intensify and strengthen their practice while living in the midst of family and work responsibilities.
 Each person chooses his or her own level of involvement.

 Classes and Workshops